Quantum coherence from Kirkwood-Dirac nonclassicality, some bounds, and operational interpretation: Introduction

-In the present work, we consider a specific quasiprobability distribution called Kirkwood-Dirac (KD) quasiprobability \cite{Kirkwood quasiprobability,Dirac quasiprobability,Barut KD quasiprobability,Chaturvedi KD distribution} to quantitatively characterize quantum coherence.
-KD quasiprobability is an informationally complete representation of quantum state which may take complex value and/or its real part (known as Terletsky-Margenou-Hill quasiprobability \cite{Terletsky TBMH quasiprobability,Barut KD quasiprobability,Margenau TBMH quasiprobability}) may assume negative value, manifesting the noncommutativity between the quantum state and the pair of the defining orthonormal bases.
-This observation naturally leads to a question: how is the nonreality and/or the negativity of the real part of the KD quasiprobability related to the coherence of the associated quantum state?
-As a partial answer to this question, previously, we have shown that one can indeed quantitatively characterize the coherence of a quantum state on a finite-dimensional Hilbert space by using the total nonreality of the associated KD quasiprobability maximized over one of the defining orthonormal bases \cite{Agung KD-nonreality coherence}.
+On the other hand, the nonclassical values of some quasiprobability distributions have long been traditionally used to signal quantumness or nonclassicality stemming from quantum noncommutativity \cite{Lee quasiprobability review}.
+Various quasiprobability distributions have been conceived as quantum analogs of phase space distribution in classical statistical mechanics.
+Quantum noncommutativity implies that no quasiprobability which is convex-linear in the density operator, satisfy all the Kolmogorov axioms for classical probability, i.e., real and nonnegative yielding correct marginal probabilities \cite{Lostaglio KD quasiprobability and quantum fluctuation}.
+A well-known example is the Wigner function which is real but may assume negative value \cite{Wigner distribution}.
+In the present work, we consider a specific quasiprobability distribution called KD (Kirkwood-Dirac) quasiprobability \cite{Kirkwood quasiprobability,Dirac quasiprobability,Barut KD quasiprobability,Chaturvedi KD distribution} to quantitatively characterize quantum coherence and study its relation with other nonclassical features of quantum mechanics.
+KD quasiprobability may take complex value and/or its real part (known as Terletsky-Margenou-Hill quasiprobability \cite{Terletsky TBMH quasiprobability,Barut KD quasiprobability,Margenau TBMH quasiprobability}) may assume negative value, manifesting the noncommutativity between the quantum state and the pair of the defining orthonormal bases.
+This naturally raises a question: how is the nonreality and/or the negativity of the KD quasiprobability related to the coherence of the associated quantum state relative to a reference orthonormal basis which also captures the noncommutativity between the state and the reference basis?
+As a partial answer to this question, previously, we have shown that one can indeed quantitatively characterize the coherence of a quantum state on a finite-dimensional Hilbert space by using the nonreality of the associated KD quasiprobability \cite{Agung KD-nonreality coherence}.